call()

 Note:

-When calling the call function, parameters arg1,... will be assigned to .dfx/.splx/.spl’s parameters in order, which is irrelevant to the parameter names in .dfx/.splx/.spl’s parameter list.
+Values arg1,… will be passed to the script file’s parameters in order, which are irrelevant to parameter names.

 Parameter: